 Section 5.
 At its discretion, the Assembly shall call university-wide faculty meetings.
 Section 6.
 The Assembly shall recommend the faculty representatives to all university-wide appointed committees.
-At its discretion, it may delegate these recommendations to the faculties.
+"Committee" for purposes of this Section and Article VIII of the Faculty Assembly ByLaws means a body of persons, regardless of whether labeled a "committee," that the University administration creates to consider, investigate, take action on, report on, or advise on some matter.
+At its discretion, it may delegate the authority to make these recommendations to the faculties.

 Section 7.
-The Assembly shall review periodically the jurisdiction, composition, and activities of the university-wide committees; and shall recommend changes it deems necessary.
+The Assembly shall have the authority to review periodically the jurisdiction, composition, and activities of the university-wide committees; and shall to recommend changes it deems necessary.
 Such a review should be conducted at least once every four years.

 Section 8.
 The Assembly shall review personnel policies, tenure and promotion standards, recruitment policies, and the policy aspects of faculty compensation and benefits.
 Section 9.
 The Assembly may review and make its own recommendations on policy changes proposed by standing or ad-hoc university-wide committees.